-Lewiston-Auburn College offers a professional, entry-level master's degree in occupational therapy for people who hold a baccalaureate degree in a discipline other than occupational therapy.
-The master of occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+USM's Lewiston-Auburn College offers a professional, entry-level Master's degree in Occupational Therapy for people who hold a baccalaureate degree in a discipline other than occupational therapy.
+The Master of Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 Graduate entry-level occupational therapy education builds upon the previous education and experience of the student by providing a sequential course of professional study that stresses active, independent inquiry, critical thinking, strong communication skills (oral, nonverbal, written, and electronic), problem solving, clinical reasoning, and professional behaviors.
 Realizing that consumers may receive occupational therapy services in a wide variety of settings, students are exposed to practice in hospitals, other health institutions, schools, community agencies and centers, and other facilities where potential clients may be served.

-Students in the MOT program will complete seventy-nine graduate credits consisting of four semesters of full-time coursework and six months of full-time fieldwork.
+Students in the MOT program will complete eighty graduate credits consisting of seven semesters of coursework, including six months of full time fieldwork.
 All courses in the curriculum must be completed with a cumulative average of B or better to earn the MOT degree.

-Students are required to complete three Level I Fieldwork experiences; one each in mental health, community practice, pediatric or adult settings.
-The Level I fieldwork is completed concurrently with the semester in which the relevant coursework is taken.
+Students are required to complete three Level I Fieldwork experiences with one each in mental health, community practice, and pediatric or adult settings.
+The Level I Fieldwork is completed concurrently with the semester in which the relevant coursework is taken.

-Students are also required to complete two level II, 3-month Level II Fieldwork experiences in two different settings of their choice.
+Students are also required to complete two separate, 3-month long Level II Fieldwork experiences in two different settings of their choice.

-Students will be required to successfully complete a current criminal background check for fieldwork placements and due requirements of some field sites, all MOT students are required to be fingerprinted and have documenation of such available for their field placements.
-People with felonies must confirm with NBCOT and the Maine state licensure bureau regarding eligibility for certification and licensure.
+Students will be required to complete a current criminal background check and fingerprinting as requirements for Level I and II Fieldwork placements.
+Students with felonies must confirm with NBCOT and the Maine State Licensure Bureau regarding eligibility for certification and licensure.